![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Bloch said in an interview, "and if he made any criticisms, they were

 always couched as suggestions and largely were about factual matters."
 (Speaking of Horror: Interviews with Writers of the Supernatural by Darrell Schweitzer, 1994, p.
 18) Impressed with Bloch's tale 'The Man Who Collected Poe' (published in 1951 in the magazine Famous Fantastic Mysteries) the Poe scholar T.O.
-Mabbot suggested Bloch complete the master's unfinished piece, 'The Lighthouse'. ('Dark Adaptations: Robert Bloch and
+Mabbot suggested Bloch to complete the master's unfinished piece, 'The Lighthouse'. ('Dark Adaptations: Robert Bloch and

 Hitchcock on the Small Screen' by Dennis R. Perry and Carl H.